 Linux/Unix for Mule Testing

-Using the above command you will be able to RUN the Mule into foreground Mode.
+Using the above command you will be able to RUN the Mule into the foreground Mode.
 Once this command is activated you cannot run any other command in the terminal.
 If you want to stop the running command use the key ctrl-c.

 The process to start Mule services